 In racing to report, journalists are relying more on social media as a source of news and often do not verify what they find there.
-Exemplifying this approach, media in Lviv falsely reported a typhus outbreak in the region, citing Facebook as a source, one panelist said; reporters did not even call health authorities to check the story.
+Exemplifying this approach, media in Lviv falsely reported a typhus outbreak in the region, citing Facebook as a source, Dyachuk said; reporters did not even call health authorities to check the story.

 Media monitoring by three organizations showed a lack of balance, depth, and distinguishing of fact from opinion in coverage by key national TV channels and publications, as well as in regional media.
 There are also vast quantities of jeansa.
-One organization found that some outlets are most prone to violate professional standards in news coverage, largely to their owners' active engagement in politics.
-UA:First and its regional affiliates rate higher; The organization identified no manipulation, political influence, or jeansa in their coverage-but UA:First has a significantly lower audience than the other national outlets.
+DM monitored seven national TV stations: Inter, Ukraina, 1+1, ICTV, 5 Kanal, STB, and UA:First (the national channel of UA:PBC).
+The organization found that Inter and Ukraina are most prone to violate professional standards in news coverage, owing largely to their owners' active engagement in politics.
+UA:First and its regional affiliates rate far higher; DM identified no manipulation, political influence, or jeansa in their coverage-but UA: First has a significantly lower audience than the other national outlets.

 National news and information programs commonly feature assertions by politicians and officials going unchallenged, praise for individual government officials but a generally negative attitude toward government actions, and overnight shifts of editorial policy regarding certain individuals and issues.
-Additional research in Donbass found that channels there, although under Ukrainian control, downplay or ignore Russian military aggression in the eastern regions.
+DM conducted additional research in Donbass, finding that channels there, although under Ukrainian control, downplay or ignore Russian military aggression in the eastern regions.

-Independent media heavily criticized the most popular channels, singling out 1+1 for sensational, tabloid-style reporting, such as disclosing personal data on Donbass separatist leaders' children living in other parts of Ukraine, publicizing details of the personal lives of victims of an explosion that rocked central Kyiv in August, and naming and showing victimized children.
-Inter, meanwhile, heavily features pro-Russian messaging, and Ukraina blatantly promotes its oligarch owner with hundreds of stories about him in evening prime time.
+DM heavily criticized the most popular channels, singling out 1+1 for sensational, tabloid-style reporting, such as disclosing personal data on Donbass separatist leaders' children living in other parts of Ukraine, publicizing details of the personal lives of victims of an explosion that rocked central Kyiv in August, and naming and showing victimized children.
+Inter, meanwhile, heavily features pro-Russian messaging, and Ukraina blatantly promotes its oligarch owner, Rinat Akhmetov, with hundreds of stories about him in evening prime time.

-In monitoring of 10 online outlets and 5 print publications, a monitoring group noted high levels of jeansa benefiting political and government entities, primarily the Opposition Bloc (20 percent of political jeansa), the Radical Party (12 percent), the Ternopil and Zhytomyr regional administrations (11 percent and 8 percent, respectively), and Viktor Medvedchuk (7 percent).
+IMI monitored 10 online outlets (UNIAN, Obozrevatel, Censor.net, 112.ua, strana.ua, Ib.ua, Korrespondent.net, Ukrainska Pravda, Liga.net, and Ukrinform) and 5 print publications (Segodnya, KP v Ukraine, Fakty, Dzerkalo Tyzhnya, and Novoe Vremya).
+It noted high levels of jeansa benefiting political and government entities, primarily the Opposition Bloc (20 percent of political jeansa), the Radical Party (12 percent), the Ternopil and Zhytomyr regional administrations (11 percent and 8 percent, respectively), and Viktor Medvedchuk (7 percent).8